LemmurOrg/lemmur/CONTRIBUTING.md

 ## Translations

+### Weblate

+Lemmy devs are kindly hosting lemmur translation strings on their [Weblate instance](https://weblate.yerbamate.ml/projects/lemmur/lemmur/).
+Feel free to contribute strings there, we regularly sync string changes with Weblate.

 ### Time ago strings

 Strings such as "_About one hour ago_" or "_~1h_" are localizable.
 We inherit a set of ready translations from [github.com/andresaraujo/timeago.dart/messages](https://github.com/andresaraujo/timeago.dart/tree/master/timeago/lib/src/messages) and provide our own in [lib/l10n/timeago](./lib/l10n/timeago).